PreferredAI/vs-cnn/README.md

 ```

 **Note:**
 The factor models use trained weights of the base models for initialization.
-If you have not trained the base models, the pre-trained weights are provided and need to be extracted before the training.
+If you have not trained the base models, pre-trained weights are provided and need to be extracted before training.

 ```bash
 unzip -qq weights.zip